 - Furnishing Your Rental

 - Property Management Company List

 If students live a mile or more from campus, they are entitled to a free on-campus parking permit.

 Study Away Cost

 The Middlebury Institute Study Away semester tuition cost can be found on the MIIS site.
-Middlebury students' financial aid package travels with them.
+Middlebury students' financial aid packages travel with them.
 Students with specific questions about whether their aid travels should reach out to their financial aid office.

 - Student Activity Fee

 - Housing and Food